eminga/cldraw/README.md

 # CL Draw Probabilities
-An interactive probability calculator for the round of 16 of the UEFA Champions League.
+An interactive probability calculator for the round of 16 of the UEFA Champions League and the round of 32 of the UEFA Europa League.

 Try it: https://eminga.github.io/cldraw/

-## Background
+## Background (Champions League)
 In the round of 16 of the UEFA Champions League, the UEFA imposes some regulations on how the teams are matched:
 1. Group winners play against group runners-up.
 2. Winners and runners-up are drawn alternatingly, starting with a runner-up.